scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

-centred around composability with the existing Python software stack to provide users with the tools to dynamically generate optimised stencil computation kernels, but also to enable access to the full scientific software stack in the Python ecosystem.
-In addition, to accommodate the needs of "real life" scientific applications, a secondary API is provided that enables users to inject custom expressions, such as boundary conditions or sparse point interpolation, into the generated kernels.
+centred around composability with the existing Python software stack to provide users with the tools to dynamically generate optimised stencil computation kernels, but also to enable access to the full scientific software ecosystem.
+In addition, to accommodate the needs of "real life" scientific applications, a secondary API is provided that enables users to inject custom expressions, such as boundary conditions or sparse point interpolation routines, into the generated kernels.

 Moreover, the use of SymPy as the driver for the symbolic generation of stencil expressions and the subsequent code-generation are at the heart of the Devito philosophy.
-While SymPy is fully capable of auto-generating low-level C code for pre-compiled execution from high-level symbolic expressions, Devito is designed to combine theses capabilities with the latest advances in stencil compiler technology.
+While SymPy is fully capable of auto-generating low-level C code for pre-compiled execution from high-level symbolic expressions, Devito is designed to combine theses capabilities with automatic performance optimisation based on the latest advances in stencil compiler technology.
 The result is a framework that is capable of automatically generating and optimising complex stencil code from high-level symbolic definitions.

 The Devito API is based around two key concepts that allow users to express finite difference problems in a concise symbolic notation: